cfw-guide/ios.cfw.guide/_pages/en_US/saving-blobs/Automatic blobsaving.md

 2. Done! now blobs will automatically be saved when you download shshd and every sunday.
 The blobs are available at the [TSS saver website](https://tsssaver.1conan.com/v2/), in order to retrieve them, go to "retrieve" and put in your ECID

 ## Running shshd manually
-if youve ever wanted to run shshd manually, here is how:
+If you ever want to run shshd manually, here is how:
 1. SSH into the device or Download NewTerm 2
 2. Type ```sudo /usr/sbin/shshd``` (if it asks for a password and you haven't changed it, type alpine)
 3. It should say "Link to blobs: https://tsssaver.1conan.com/shsh/" then the device's ECID.